 Quickly Add An Accent Mark To Your Letter

-If you used Windows operating system for years, you might have known the Character Map program, a little app that allows us to see a full list of every letter you might type and then select it to copy to clipboard.
+If you have used Windows operating system for years, you might have known the Character Map program, a little app that allows us to see a full list of every letter you might type and then select it to copy to the clipboard.
 For example, if you need to type “é” instead of “e”, or “å” instead of “a”, you only need to launch this program and then copy and paste the character you want into your document.

 What about typing a non-English language on your Mac OS X computer?
 To doing so, you have to press and hold the letter you want on your Mac keyboard.
 After that, a little popup dialog will show up and allow you to choose.

 You can use this method in any text fields – there is no limitation.
 It also works on the iOS keyboard, which you need to press and hold and then choose the letter you want.